 Capital & Risk Management: Business Resiliency

 Our approach to business resiliency is designed to allow us to deliver on the Travelers Promise to take care of our customers, communities and employees in the face of unexpected disruptions.
-The Travelers Business Resiliency Program is our internal ecosystem focused on the goal of ensuring that we can operate consistently for our employees, agents and customers despite crises and operational disruptions and, accordingly, continue to deliver for our shareholders.
-Our Business Resiliency Program takes a holistic, three-pronged approach that encompasses business continuity, disaster recovery and crisis management.
+The Travelers Business Resiliency Program is our internal ecosystem focused on the goal of ensuring that we can operate consistently for our employees, agents and customers despite incidents and operational disruptions and, accordingly, continue to deliver for our shareholders.
+Our Business Resiliency Program takes a comprehensive approach that encompasses business continuity, disaster recovery and incident management.
 In accordance with our MISR process, which is described in the Enterprise Risk Management section, our Business Resiliency Program is supported by senior management with oversight by the Risk Committee of our Board of Directors.
-Our program focuses on both preventive measures (including technology availability design, facility resilience and training/awareness programs) and response preparation (including business contingency planning, technology restoration and crisis management/emergency response).
+Our program focuses on both preventive measures (including technology availability design, facility resilience and business continuity training/awareness programs) and event response preparation (including contingency planning, technology restoration and incident management/emergency response).

 The Travelers Business Resiliency Risk Committee, composed of members of our executive team, oversees the implementation of our Business Resiliency Program and, along with our management-level Enterprise Risk Committee, is charged with reviewing and approving mission-critical processes, identifying risks to business resiliency and facilitating decisions to accept, mitigate or remediate these risks.

 Pursuant to its charter, the Risk Committee of our Board of Directors oversees “the strategies, processes and controls pertaining to business continuity and executive crisis management for the Company and its business operations.”
-In exercising its oversight, the Risk Committee of our Board meets annually with members of the Business Resiliency Risk Committee and the Enterprise Risk Committee to review the company’s business continuity, disaster recovery and crisis management efforts.
-Among other things, the Risk Committee reviews the enterprise event response protocols, discusses how those protocols would be (and were) triggered for events ranging from catastrophes to local shootings to bomb threats and evaluates lessons learned from actual events, such as the COVID-19 pandemic.
+In exercising its oversight, the Risk Committee of our Board meets annually with members of the Business Resiliency Risk Committee and the Enterprise Risk Committee to review the company’s business continuity, disaster recovery and incident management efforts.
+Among other things, the Risk Committee reviews the enterprise event response protocols, discusses how those protocols are triggered for business disruptive events and evaluates the lessons learned from past events.
 The Risk Committee also receives quarterly reports regarding cyber incidents, including those events affecting suppliers that may impact Travelers.
 In addition, the Risk Committee is regularly briefed on the steps taken to reduce future risk and improve our threat detection and response processes.

 Business continuity

-Through annual risk reviews, which are facilitated centrally, each business function updates its resiliency plans with respect to key operational aspects.
-The plans include specific recovery scenarios and detailed workaround plans to be leveraged in the event of a disruption related to technology, facility, workforce or supplier issues.
-We also conduct validation exercises to test the effectiveness of those plans.
+Through annual risk reviews, which are facilitated centrally, each business function updates its business continuity contingency plans and business process mitigation strategies with respect to key operational aspects.
+These plans and strategies include specific recovery scenarios and detailed workarounds to be leveraged in the event of a disruption related to technology, facility, workforce or supplier issues.
+We conduct scenario-based simulation exercises to test the effectiveness of those plans and strategies.

 Disaster recovery

-We base our approach to disaster recovery on a model that provides redundant infrastructure and application and platform solutions designed to enable continued operation in the event of a disruption.
-We review these solutions on a regular basis to ensure that they continue to align with our business strategy.
-In addition, on an annual basis, we perform disaster recovery testing on all of our mission-critical and supporting applications.
+Our disaster recovery approach is designed to provide redundant infrastructure and platform solutions to enable our continued operation in the event of a disruption.
+We review solutions on a regular basis to ensure alignment with our business strategy.
+In addition, we perform disaster recovery testing on all of our mission-critical and supporting applications.

 We inventory computing platforms with a plan to move to an alternate site, the specifics of which vary by application design and business criticality.
 We maintain technology availability standards to help ensure adequate designs are deployed and sufficient procedures are in place and tested to restore infrastructure, applications and data in the event of a disaster.

-We perform backups of production data from our primary facility to our alternate sites.
-Critical technology infrastructure is designed with sufficient levels of redundancy to support recovery from local or geographic service disruption events.
+We conduct backups of production data from our primary facility to our alternate sites.
+Critical technology infrastructure is designed with levels of redundancy to support recovery from local, regional or broader geographic service disruption events.

 The EERT is a core team that is responsible for monitoring and managing catastrophe events, underwriting and exposure, claim response and regulatory events that have the potential to adversely impact Travelers’ reputation, operations, earnings and/or capital.
 The EERT consults with other corporate groups through multiple channels to determine appropriate actions consistent with well-documented protocols.
-When escalation is required, the ORT and the EERT engage with the appropriate group of senior executives tasked with overseeing the execution of our crisis management and emergency response plans related to the event.
+When escalation is required, the EERT and the ORT engage with the appropriate group of senior executives tasked with overseeing the execution of our incident management and emergency response plans related to the event.

 More about capital & risk management